AidaDSP/AidaDSP/README.md

 Aida DSP "La Prima" is a shield for Arduino and Energia (TM4C123) with a 24bit/48-96-192kHz DSP on it.

 ### Salient specs
-- Compact design size 105x54x35mm
+- Compact design size 105x54x35mm (Arduino shield form factor)
 - Low noise design for audio applications
 - 2 mono inputs 4 mono outputs
+- Encoder, Button and Leds soldered on board for practical usage
 - Expansion connector with available signals from DSP
 - Available open source examples for Arduino Uno/Mega/Due and Energia (TM4C123)